mistermichaelll/WMATA.jl/README.md

 * **Minutes:** minutes until arrival.
 Can be a numeric value, ARR (arriving), BRD (boarding), ---, or empty.

 ## station_list()
-Returns a Datarame of station location and address information based on a given LineCode.
+Returns a DataFrame of station location and address information based on a given LineCode.
 Omit the *LineCode* to return all stations.

 *LineCode* - can be empty or one of the following two-letter abbreviations:
 * RD - Red